Jobs Assistance Ministry

 - Prayer Support

-Needles Eye Career Transition Group - The group offers spiritual encouragement, networking, prayer and Bible study for those who are unemployed.
-Click for more information or visit the Needles Eye website at http://www.needleseye.org.
+Needles Eye Career Transition Group - The group offers spiritual encouragement, networking, prayer, and Bible study for those who are unemployed.
+Visit the Needles Eye Web site.

 Career Prospectors - Career Prospectors is an organization that focuses on helping people find job opportunities.
 It serves those in the greater Richmond area.
 Weekly meetings are held on Tuesdays at Three Chopt Presbyterian Church (9315 Three Chopt Road, Richmond, VA 23229).
 Networking and coffee starts at 7:30 a.m., and meetings begin at 8:00 a.m.
 Visit the Career Prospectors Web site.